holliskuang/RestStop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <p>An Open source API development application.
-Send out requests and quickly receive the responses you want without the bloat. </p>
+Send out requests, test your API endpoints and quickly receive the responses you want without the bloat. </p>
 <p>
-The application currently supports: </p>
+The application currently supports different methods such as: </p>
 <ul>
   <li><strong style="color:red ">HTTP</strong></li>
   <li><strong style="color:blue ">GraphQL</strong></li>